hammerheim-game/hammerheim-rules/8-scenarios.md

 ##### Terrain
-Start by setting up one of the taller buildings (8" or taller) in the centre of the playing area (The top of this is where the Harpies have built their nest), the rest of the map is set up as normal.
+Start by setting up one of the taller buildings (8" or taller) in the centre of the playing area (The top of this is where the Harpies have built their nest).
+The rest of the board is set up as normal.

 ##### Special rules
-The nest is absolutely full of items hoarded by the kleptomaniac Harpies - not least a trove of Wyrdstone that the poor creatured had mistaken for eggs!
+The nest is absolutely full of items hoarded by the kleptomaniac Harpies - not least a trove of Wyrdstone that the poor creatures had mistaken for eggs!

 The winning warband may roll on the chart provided to determine what is contained in the nest: